We are committed to doing a better job highlighting and amplifying black-owned ecommerce brands. Today, that looks like this blog post.

 The message reads:

-It’s complete with QR codes, cost less than $20, and took under an hour to create.
+It’s complete with custom QR codes, cost less than $20, and took under an hour to create.

 Clare makes paint shopping simple with designer-curated colors, mess-free peel and stick paint swatches, and premium, zero VOC paint delivered to your door.